veniora/se306p1/README.md

 se306p1

 this is me charu :-D
-michael reporting in from windows brett from mac
+michael cheating from windows and legit from linux brett from mac
 =======
 francis :D